-Characterization of any repurchase agreements we enter into to finance our investments as sales for tax purposes rather than as secured lending transactions would adversely affect our ability to qualify as a REIT.
+Characterization of any repurchase agreements that we enter into to finance our investments as sales for tax purposes rather than as secured lending transactions could adversely affect our ability to qualify as a REIT.

 We may enter into repurchase agreements with a variety of counterparties to achieve our desired amount of leverage for the assets in which we invest.
 When we enter into a repurchase agreement, we generally sell assets to our counterparty to the agreement and receive cash from the counterparty.
 The counterparty is obligated to resell the assets back to us at the end of the term of the transaction.
 We believe that for federal income tax purposes we will be treated as the owner of the assets that are the subject of repurchase agreements and that the repurchase agreements will be treated as secured lending transactions notwithstanding that such agreement may transfer record ownership of the assets to the counterparty during the term of the agreement.
-It is possible, however, that the Internal Revenue Service could successfully assert that we did not own these assets during the term of the repurchase agreements, in which case we could fail to qualify as a REIT if tax ownership of these assets was necessary for us to meet the income and/or asset tests discussed in "Federal Income Tax Considerations-Taxation of Cantor Fitzgerald Income Trust, Inc."
+It is possible, however, that the Internal Revenue Service could successfully assert that we did not own these assets during the term of the repurchase agreements, in which case we could fail to qualify as a REIT if tax ownership of these assets was necessary for us to meet the income and/or asset tests, or could be subject to tax, including a penalty tax applicable to sales of assets that are considered to be inventory or dealer property, as discussed in "Federal Income Tax Considerations-Taxation of Cantor Fitzgerald Income Trust, Inc."